Public assistance: income, assets, home ownership

 Single€ 7.605

-Owning your own home does not prevent you from receiving social assistance.
-Your home is part of your assets.
-Your municipality will assess how much equity you have in your home in a separate means test.
-It will look at the surplus value of your home.
-This is the current value of your home minus the outstanding mortgage.
+Owning a home does not disqualify you from receiving social assistance.
+Your home is considered part of your assets.
+Your municipality will assess the value of your home through a separate means test, taking into account the equity in your home.
+This is the current value of your home minus the outstanding mortgage balance.

-In addition, the value of a second home or vacation home (in the United States or abroad) is also taken into account when determining your assets.
+In addition, the value of a second home or vacation home (in the Netherlands or abroad) is also taken into account when determining your net worth.

 What should I do?

-You do not need to do anything.
-Werkzaak Rivierenland will determine your income and/or assets when you submit your application.
+You don’t need to do anything.
+Werkzaak Rivierenland will determine your income and/or assets when you submit an application.

 Additional information